iondune/graphicscompendium.com/gamedev/xx-directx.md

 Then in your C++ code, you create a constant buffer, fill the data for those two fields, and upload it in one piece.

+Note that this doesn't create a `ConstantBuffer` scope for the variables, e.g. you just use `uCurrentTime` in your HSLS code, not `ConstantBuffer.uCurrentTime`.
+Consequently, you can't have variables with the same name in different constant buffers.

-Note that it's also possible to just outright declare the fields as global variables:
+It's also possible to just outright declare the fields as global variables:

 ```cpp
 float4x4 uModelMatrix;